Scalar field dark matter with two components: combined approach from particle physics and cosmology: Scalar field dark matter in particle physics

 \section{Scalar field dark matter in particle physics}

 The Standard Model of particle physics describes the phenomena observed so far in elementary particle physics with very good precision.
 However, this successful model can only help us to understand about $5\%$ of the total matter in the Universe.
-It is assumed to be the low energy limit\footnote{The low energy limit refers to scales smaller than electroweak scale $v_{ew} \approx 246$ GeV} of a more fundamental theory, and must be extended to explain other phenomena like neutrino masses, matter-antimatter asymmetry and even dark matte.
+It is assumed to be the low energy limit of a more fundamental theory, and must be extended to explain other phenomena like neutrino masses, matter-antimatter asymmetry and even dark matter.

-The remaining components in the Universe, called dark matter and dark energy, which make up about $27$ and $67$ percent of the total matter in the Universe, respectively \cite{Planck:2018vyg}, do not find an explanation in the framework of the SM but their existence is inferred from its gravitational effects in the astrophysical observations \cite{Planck:2019evm, Planck:2018lbu}.
+The remaining components in the Universe, called dark matter and dark energy, which make up about $27\%$ and $67\%$ of the total matter in the Universe, respectively \cite{Planck:2018vyg}, do not find an explanation in the framework of the SM but their existence is inferred from its gravitational effects in the astrophysical observations \cite{Planck:2019evm, Planck:2018lbu}.
 Beyond the facts relating to the temperature and longevity of the dark matter, we have very little information about its nature and properties.
 In addition, the lack of experimental evidence in the search for the most popular candidates such as WIMP, sterile neutrinos or dark photons, makes evident the need for new models and search techniques for possible DM candidates.
 The dark matter may well consist of one or more types of fundamental particles.
 The simplest fundamental particle is a scalar field (zero spin particle).

 Among the most common candidates to scalar field dark matter (SFDM) in particle physics are axions, axion-like and Higgs-like particles.
 In particular, we are interested in a model that includes two scalar fields.
 We will consider here one of the candidates to come from an inert scalar $SU(2)$ doublet, {\it i.e. Higgs-like}, motivated by some extensions of the SM, where this proposal has been successful \cite{LopezHonorez:2006gr, Cao:2007rm, Majumdar:2006nt}.
 A second candidate may be an axion or axion-like particle coming from particle physics or cosmology \cite{Marsh:2015xka, chadhaday2021axion}, and both will be worked along with the classical complex scalar field mentioned in the introduction.